liboyang0112/TRExFitter/README.rst

    * POIPrecision     : string, set precision of the POI
    * DataName         : can be "obsData", "asimovData", or custom string, if nothing is specified the observed data will be used
    * FitType          : can be SPLUSB or BONLY
-   * SignalInjection  : can be TRUE or FALSE
    * CombineChByCH    : can be TRUE or FALSE, set to true to combine channel by channel
    * NPCategories     : comma separated list of NP categories
    * SetRandomInitialNPval : provide a float